vykt/cmore/README.md

 ### DOCUMENTATION:

+*NOTE*: Documenation is currently outdated and uses the old interface.
+I recommend that you look at `cmore.h` instead, it's fairly simple.

 Documentation is available in the `./doc` directory.
 Section 7 manpages are installed system-wide as part of a default installation. **CMore** documentation describes the functionality of individual components and